-After an enhanced foundation in Key Stage 3, Years 7 - 9 students commence GCSE studies at the beginning of Year 10.
-These GCSE pathways are carefully constructed to allow choice and flexibility in a wide range of academic and applied subjects.
-In Years 12 and 13, our flexible and student- centred curriculum enables students to choose from an exceptionally wide range of courses, after which over 90% of students move successfully on to University, many of them Russell Group.
+After a strong Key Stage 3 foundation in Years 7, 8 and 9, students commence GCSE studies at the beginning of Year 10.
+Our curriculum is carefully constructed to allow choice and flexibility in a wide range of academic and applied subjects.